manasa-arun/python/content/en/Tips/python-create-list-with-numbers-between-2-values.md

 here `step` is a number added with lower limit and forward to next number until it reaches the upper limit.

-list() can use to convert sequence numbers in python list.
+list() can use to convert sequence numbers in Python list.

 **Example**:
 ```